giantswarm/docs/src/content/guides/fine-tuning-upgrade-distruption-on-aws/index.md

 This value can be set via annotation `alpha.aws.giantswarm.io/update-pause-time` on `AWSCluster` CR or `AWSMachineDeploymentCR`.
 The value set on `AWSCluster` will be used for a whole cluster.
 The value set on `AWSMachineDeploymentCR` will be only used for that specific NodePool and will override the value from `AWSCluster` in case it is defined.

-`PauseTime` needs to be in ISO 8601 duration format, e. g.
+The `PauseTime` value needs to be in ISO 8601 duration format, e. g.
 "PT10M" for 10 minutes or "PT15S" for 15 seconds.

 The default value is `PT15M` (15 minutes).